On my quest to discover all sweeteners with soluble fibers sold in supermarkets,

 Quick Facts about Sweet Fibers

 Sweet soluble fibers are composed of short chains (aka oligomers) or long chains (aka polymers) of fructose or glucose.
-Soluble fibers are not digested in the small intestine, and so provide less calories than sugars.
+Soluble fibers are not digested in the small intestine, and so provide fewer calories than sugars.
 They reach the large intestine intact.
 Being fermented by microbes in the large intestine, they offer a variety of health benefits such as improved bowel function.
-The side effects of soluble fibers is that if eaten alone in empty stomach or in excess, they may cause digestive discomfort, bloating, stomach rumble, flatulence, and diarrhea but these effects vary from person to person.
-These effects are more common in unaccustomed consumers as adaptation may happen over time.
-It is like when you have too much high-fiber foods such as beans.
+The side effects of soluble fibers are that if eaten alone in an empty stomach or in excess, they may cause digestive discomfort, bloating, stomach rumble, flatulence, and diarrhea.
+Those effects vary from person to person and are more common in unaccustomed consumers as adaptation may happen over time.
+They are similar to when you have too much of high-fiber foods, such as beans.

-Dietary fibers used as sweeteners include inulin, fructooligosacharides, and isomaltooligosaccharides.
+Dietary fibers used as sweeteners include inulin, fructooligosaccharides, and isomaltooligosaccharides.
 Inulin is a mixture of short and long chains of (2 to 60) fructose molecules.
-It may be extracted from Jerusalem artichoke, chicory root or agave.
+It may be extracted from Jerusalem artichoke, chicory root, and agave.
 Fructooligosaccharides (FOS) are linear chains of (< 9) fructose molecules.
-FOS are present in yacon syrup, yacon powder, or may be produced from inulin.
+FOS are present in yacon syrup, yacon powder, and might be produced from inulin.
 Isomaltooligosaccharides (IMO) are short chains of glucose molecules produced from tapioca (cassava) starch.

 The sweetness of soluble fibers is mild.
-Inulin is only slightly sweet, 10 to 30% as sweet as sugar.
-FOS and IMO are 30 to 65% as sweet as sugar.
+Inulin is only slightly sweet, 10 to 30 percent as sweet as sugar.
+FOS and IMO are 30 to 65 percent as sweet as sugar.
 They provide less than half the calories of table sugar, varying from 1 to 2 calories per gram or about 10 calories per teaspoon.

 Quick Facts about Yacon